 You are going to need a roll of gaffer tape, and in this scenario, I recommend getting the white ones because most product work is done on white.

 Let’s talk first about non-reflective subjects because they are easier.
 I recommend starting with a bowl of fruit because it will have different colours, different levels of shine and different textures.

 Product photography means very flat, directionless light.
 The idea is not to have a lot of shadows or textures revealed.
 This is the opposite of most images and requires more planning.

-Lights mean stands, and you want stable stands, and to make things efficient, I will suggest stands with boom arms.
+Lights mean stands, and you want stable stands and mounts, and to make things efficient, I will suggest stands with boom arms.
 The Cameron LS65B is a pretty darn good boom stand, especially for flying a panel above your subject.
 You may go for small table top stands if you have space on your table for lights.
 The key idea here is to put a light on every side, even the front of your shooting box if you can.

 Turn your lights on, and position them and adjust their output until your subject is lit very evenly.
-Your back light will not need to be as powerful as the top or side lights for example.
+Your back light will not need to be as powerful as the top or side lights, for example.
 Take your time.
-Get the light right in camera not in post processing.
+Get the light right in camera, not in post processing.